Welcome to Langdon Primary School

 We also have sub-committees which deal with things such as pupil discipline, staff grievance and appeals.
 These meet when needed or appropriate.

-Head Teacher’s Appraisal and Performance Management (Martin Clinton and Nicola Hill)
+Head Teacher’s Appraisal and Performance Management (Martin Clinton, Nicola Hill)

 Governing Body Links: